Work Area Best Practices Safety Talk

 - Always guard moving parts and equipment even when they are not in the immediate planned walking path.
 If people can fit into an area and the moving parts are not physically blocked off there is a chance of a caught in or between injury.

 - Keep walking and working surfaces kept up and safe.
 Mark any elevation changes with bright fluorescent paint.
 Patch any holes or major cracks to prevent trip hazards.
-Always strive to keep dry clean floors.
+Always strive to keep dry and clean floors.
 Consider applying some type of grit or material that improves traction in areas where moisture can occur.